virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 _Best practices and exercises:_ [1](https://www.w3resource.com/python-exercises/python-basic-exercise-92.php), [2](https://stackoverflow.com/questions/22518703/escape-sequences-exercise-in-python?rq=1), [3](https://learnpythonthehardway.org/book/ex2.html)

-###  Normalizing Dates
-I think there could be one hundred ways to write down a date.
-You need to decide your format and make them uniform across your dataset, and [here](https://medium.com/jbennetcodes/dealing-with-datetimes-like-a-pro-in-pandas-b80d3d808a7f) you learn how to do it.

-_Best practices and exercises:_ [1](https://www.w3resource.com/python-exercises/python-conditional-exercise-41.php), [2](https://www.w3resource.com/python-exercises/date-time-exercise/), [3](https://www.kaggle.com/anezka/data-cleaning-challenge-parsing-dates)

 ###  Verification to enrich data
 Sometimes can be useful to engineer some data, for example: suppose you're dealing with [e-commerce data](https://www.edataindia.com/why-data-cleansing-is-important/), and you have the prices of each object sold.
 You may want to add a new column in your dataset, with a label carrying handy information like a Price_level [low, medium, high] based on upper and lower bounds you can decide.
 This is really simple in Pandas, check [here](https://stackoverflow.com/questions/19913659/pandas-conditional-creation-of-a-series-dataframe-column).
 Another example is to add a Gender column (M, F) to easily explore data and gain insights in a customers dataset.